 - Turn the data you collect into intelligent insights

-Why QTC is Essential for the Success of Your B2B Subscription Business
+QTC is Essential for B2B Subscription Management Success

+What can businesses that don’t have a QTC solution expect?
 McKinsey details the issues that a financial technology company experienced just six months into their B2B subscription launch.
-Here’s a sampling of some of their struggles:
+Read on for an overview of the struggles they encountered.

-- Inundated by bottlenecks, the process required approximately 200 emails to move a quote to an invoice
+- Inundated by bottlenecks, the process required about 200 emails to move a quote to an invoice

 - Their entitlements system was unable to store subscription information

-- Salespeople needed to take their deals through multiple functional teams
+- Salespeople needed to funnel deals through multiple functional teams

 - Inability to scale put growth plans on hold

-So, what did this organization do?
-Ultimately they had to retrace their steps and develop QTC processes.
+What did this organization do?
+Unfortunately, they had to take a step back from their subscription management goals while they developed QTC processes.